Have you been searching for The Ultimate Guide To Carbs In Coffee? Have you been wondering how many carbs are in your coffee?

 Being better informed about the carb count in different varieties of coffee means that you can make a healthier decision when ordering a coffee or making one at home.

-I’ve created this handy comparison chart (see below) to help you better understand the carb count in various coffees that are typically sold by most local coffee shops.
+I’ve created this handy coffee comparison chart (see below) to help you better understand the carb count in various coffees that are typically sold by most local coffee shops.

 The nutritional values for this chart have been sourced from Starbucks, one of the most frequented coffee franchises in the U.S. But you will find similar nutritional values at your local coffee shop.

-My Favorite Coffee Order - how to save carbs AND money
+My favorite coffee order (how to save carbs AND money

-What's the hot water for?
+What’s the hot water for?
 Well as I add the cream to my coffee, I also add hot water.
-The hot water does two things, it keeps my coffee hot after the addition of the cream PLUS I manage to get 2 cups of coffee for the price of 1 and the carbs in those two cups = 1g-2g total.
-How genius is that?
+The hot water does two things, it keeps my coffee hot after the addition of the cream PLUS I manage to get my coffee fix with 2 cups of coffee for the price of 1.

 Almond milk is also a great option to liven up your black coffee as it contains the least amount of carbs which will then free up your macros for the rest of the day!